doorbash/remote-gamepad/README.md

 7. Lean on the sofa and enjoy the game.
 (Requierd)

 # Note
-Android application detects a few gamepad models.Feel free to add yours or even change input reading code entirely.
+Android application detects a few gamepad models.You can add yours or even change input reading code entirely.
-Also you can edit src/vJoyClient.cpp file to add more axes or buttons.This config works for me to play old retro games with my gamepad ^_^
+Also you can edit src/vJoyClient.cpp file to make it support your gamepad keys.
+This config works for me to play old genesis games ^_^ Anyway you probably need to get your hands dirty to get this working as you want.